zerotwooneone/percolator/source/Desktop.Wpf/simulator-plan.md

-# Desktop.Wpf Simulator Plan — Accept Pending Handshake + Relay Support
+# Desktop.Wpf Simulator Plan — Reverse-Signal Handshake Simulation + Local Approval

+Goal: Make the WPF application capable of:

+- Simulating any number of remote peers sending **reverse-signal** handshake requests into the local node.
+- Displaying those requests as **pending handshakes** requiring explicit user approval (TOFU).
-Goal: Wire `AcceptHandshakeCommand` (in `PendingHandshakesMenuViewModel`) so accepting a pending handshake actually **sends a handshake response back to the remote peer**, and extend the simulator + UI to support and visualize **relayed handshakes**.
+- Approving a pending handshake which then **sends an `InviteHandshakeResponse`** back to the inviter.
+- Observing outbound network messages (for simulator correlation) **only when a development flag is enabled**.

 Non-goals:

-- Do not introduce no-op implementations, placeholder logic, or “temporary” in-memory repositories.
+- Do not introduce placeholder logic or “temporary” in-memory repositories in production paths.
 - Do not leave dead code behind.

-If something must be deleted, I will explicitly call it out for you to delete.
+Authoritative protocol model:

+- The correct reverse-signal model is `session-flow.md` Part 2.
+- Canonical correlation key: `request_correlation_id`.

-Key constraints / invariants (from `session-flow.md`):
+Key constraints / invariants:

-- Reverse-signal flow: local user invites; remote user accepts and responds.
+- Reverse-signal flow: remote peer sends `InviteHandshakeRequest`; local user approves; local user sends `InviteHandshakeResponse`.
-- Acceptance produces an `InviteHandshakeResponse` that must be delivered to the inviter.
-- Relay support: the invite/response may traverse a relay/host; UX should show when a relay path was used.
-- Callback endpoint privacy/integrity: any inviter callback endpoint must be carried only inside the signed payload and must not be derived from transport metadata.
+- Callback endpoint integrity: inviter callback endpoint MUST be carried only inside the **signed payload** and MUST NOT be derived from transport metadata.

-Open protocol gap:

-- Relay-ness must be derived from the context in which the invite arrives (transport path), not encoded into any handshake message fields.
+- Replay/DoS control: `request_correlation_id` must be unpredictable; receiver stores seen IDs until expiry and rejects duplicates.
-- Security requirement: on receiving an invite, do not upsert direct endpoints into `PeerRoutingProfile` (avoid routing-profile poisoning / forced-dial).
+- Routing-profile poisoning mitigation: on receiving an invite, do not upsert direct endpoints into `PeerRoutingProfile`.
 Only upsert routing profile on explicit user acceptance.

-Code recon findings (current state):

-- There is already an application-level accept path: `ReverseSignalAcceptService.AcceptAsync(PendingSessionId)` and the MediatR entry point `ApprovePendingSessionCommand`.
-- However, the current accept implementation does not follow the Reverse-Signal wire model in `session-flow.md` (it uses `HandshakeInitiatorHello` and a pre-encrypted responder message instead of `InviteHandshakeRequest`/`InviteHandshakeResponse`).
-- Outbound sending already supports direct-first with relay fallback and exposes which path was used.
+- Relay-ness is a transport-path property and must not be encoded in the handshake message fields.

+Unit testing standards:

+- All unit tests must follow `unit-testing.md`.
+- Tests must be behavior-focused (AAA pattern, black-box), avoiding brittle internal interaction assertions.

+Compilation constraint:

+- Chunks do not need to compile between chunks.
+Each chunk is intentionally large.

 ---

-## Chunk 1 — Domain + Persistence: pending handshake metadata (callback endpoint, relay) + validation policy
+## Chunk 1 — Protocol cutover foundations: reverse-signal pending-handshake model + validation + query surface

-Intent: Establish the DDD/TDD foundation so later protocol and orchestration work is mechanical and safe.
+Intent: Establish the domain/application foundations required by `session-flow.md` reverse-signal:

+- Persist and query pending handshakes with the metadata needed for user verification and later acceptance.
+- Validate callback endpoints under an application policy.
+- Define and enforce the routing-profile mutation boundary.

 Deliverables:

-- Extend the persisted pending-handshake record (crypto-domain `PendingSession` persisted via `IPendingSessionRepository`) to support additional metadata required by reverse-signal:
+- Extend the persisted pending-handshake record (crypto-domain `PendingSession`) to support reverse-signal requirements:
+  - **`request_correlation_id`** (string) for replay protection and correlation.
+  - **inviter identity key (SPKI)** (bytes) stored for TOFU UI display (fingerprint); keep minimal; never log.
+  - **invitation blob** stored as the full serialized `InviteHandshakeRequest` (outer wrapper).
+  - **expiry**: surface `expires_at_utc` so expiry can be enforced on receipt and acceptance.
+  - **relay indicator** (bool/enum) indicating whether the invite arrived via relay.
-  - callback endpoint (host + port) stored only on the pending record and only when the handshake is direct
+  - **callback endpoint** (host + port) stored only when the invite is direct; MUST be absent for relayed invites.
-  - a boolean/enum indicating the pending handshake arrived via relay
-  - inviter identity key material suitable for UI verification (store minimal necessary; avoid logging)

 - Introduce an application-layer endpoint validation policy:
-  - parse host as either DNS hostname or IP address
+  - parse host as either DNS hostname or IP address.
-  - validate port is in range
+  - validate port range.
-  - add an `allow_LAN` configuration flag:
+  - `allow_LAN` flag controlling loopback/link-local/private ranges.

-    - when `allow_LAN` is false, reject loopback, link-local, and private-range IP targets
-    - when `allow_LAN` is true, allow those targets (still apply port validation and size limits)
+- use IPendingHandshakeQueries:
+  - must return `PendingSessionId`, inviter display name (or best-effort placeholder), and TOFU identity fingerprint material.
+  - must include `request_correlation_id` and expiry for UI display and debugging.

 - Explicit invariant: do not upsert direct endpoints into `PeerRoutingProfile` on invite receipt.

-Required tests:
+Required tests (must follow `unit-testing.md`):

-- Persistence round-trip tests for the new pending metadata.
+- Persistence round-trip tests for pending metadata.
 - Validation tests for host/port parsing and `allow_LAN` behavior.
 - Invariant test: relayed pending handshakes cannot have a stored callback endpoint.
+- Expiry behavior test: expired pending handshakes are not returned by `EnumerateOpenAsync`.

 ---

-## Chunk 2 — Wire Mapping + Contracts: reverse-signal request/response representation
+## Chunk 2 — Reverse-signal wire protocol implementation: contracts + ingress mapping (remote peer → local pending)

-Intent: Make the wire model explicit and align contracts with the domain without compromising privacy.
+Intent: Make the wire model explicit and implement the *ingress* side of reverse-signal:

+- A simulated (or real) remote peer can send `InviteHandshakeRequest` to the local node.
+- The local node verifies and enqueues a pending handshake consistent with `session-flow.md`.

+This chunk is where `EstablishDirectSessionRequest` becomes the reverse-signal carrier.

 Deliverables:

-- Add an explicit mapping section in `session-flow.md` Part 2 describing:
-  - the protocol concepts (`InviteHandshakeRequest`, `InviteHandshakeResponse`)
-  - the concrete carrier types used by this codebase
-    - EstablishDirectSessionRequest carries InviteHandshakeRequest (outer wrapper + signed payload)
-  - EstablishDirectSessionRequest carries InviteHandshakeRequest (outer wrapper + signed payload)
-- Update protobuf contracts to represent the reverse-signal request/response in a way compatible with the existing crypto flow.
+- Update protobuf contracts (no legacy compatibility):
+  - `EstablishDirectSessionRequest` carries exactly one payload: the serialized `InviteHandshakeRequest`.
+  - Remove any legacy `PreKeyBundle` or `HandshakeInitiatorHello` paths from this RPC.
+  - `EstablishDirectSessionResponse` must support an explicit "queued/accepted for review" acknowledgement (not a crypto response).

+- Implement ingress mapping (server-side):
+  - Parse incoming `InviteHandshakeRequest`.
+  - Verify `payload_signature` over raw `payload` bytes using `alice_identity_key`.
+  - Parse `payload` bytes to `InviteHandshakeRequestPayload` only after signature verification.
+  - Verify `pre_key_signature` using the same `alice_identity_key` over `alice_signed_pre_key`.
+  - Validate `alice_host`/`alice_port` under policy.
+  - Enforce expiry and replay protection (`request_correlation_id` dedup).
+  - Enqueue a `PendingSession` and emit the WPF-facing pending-handshake notification.

+- Document (in this plan and/or in `session-flow.md`) the relay handling rule:
+  - direct vs relayed is determined by transport context; relayed invites must not populate callback endpoint.

+Required tests (must follow `unit-testing.md`):

+- Valid invite is queued and produces a pending handshake.
+- Invalid signature rejects without side effects.
+- Duplicate `request_correlation_id` rejects without side effects.
+- Expired invite rejects without side effects.
 ---

-## Chunk 3 — Application orchestration: accept pending handshake → upsert routing profile → send response
+## Chunk 3 — Approval orchestration (application): approve pending handshake → upsert routing profile → send `InviteHandshakeResponse`

-Intent: Implement the actual reverse-signal acceptance use case behind a single application entry point.
+Intent: Implement the acceptance behavior described in `session-flow.md` and make it the only supported acceptance path.

 Deliverables:

 - Treat `ApprovePendingSessionCommand` (MediatR) as the primary entry point.

-- Implement a typed result model for acceptance (instead of `bool`) so UI/simulator can distinguish:
+- Replace `bool` with a typed result model so WPF and simulator can observe behavior:
-  - `Accepted` (includes send path used: direct vs relay)
+  - `Accepted` (includes send path used: direct vs relay, and echoed `request_correlation_id`)
   - `RejectedNotReady`
   - `RejectedInvalid`
   - `RejectedExpired`
   - `Failed`

-- Add readiness gating: if no active identity, return `RejectedNotReady` and do not send.
+- Acceptance implementation:
+  - Load pending by id.
+  - Enforce expiry.
+  - Parse stored invitation blob as `InviteHandshakeRequest`.
+  - Perform X3DH initiator work for the local user (Bob) using Alice’s provided pre-key bundle.
+  - Construct `InviteHandshakeResponse { request_correlation_id, bob_identity_key, bob_x3dh_ephemeral_key, initial_ratchet_message }`.
   - Enforce routing/profile mutation boundary:
-  - For direct invites: read callback endpoint from the pending record, re-validate under current `allow_LAN` policy, then upsert as a `GrpcEndPoint` in inviter `PeerRoutingProfile`, then send.
+    - direct invites: re-validate callback endpoint and then upsert endpoint to inviter `PeerRoutingProfile` before sending.
-  - For relayed invites: ignore callback endpoint entirely; ensure a `RelayLink` based on transport context; send using normal routing.
+    - relayed invites: do not use callback endpoint; use relay routing.
+  - Send response to inviter.
+  - Only on successful send: delete pending record.

+Deletion point (required):

+- Once the new acceptance path is implemented and covered by tests, **DELETE** the non-compliant acceptance flow:
+  - `Percolator.Application.ReverseSignal.ReverseSignalAcceptService.AcceptAsync(...)` logic that parses `HandshakeInitiatorHello` and calls `HandleHandshakeInitiatorHelloCommand`.
+  - Any usage of `SendPreEncryptedAsync` for reverse-signal acceptance.
+  - Any remaining protocol mapping that treats reverse-signal acceptance as “responder hello pre-encrypted”.

 Required tests:

-- Unit test: not-ready yields `RejectedNotReady` and does not call `IMessageService`.
+- Unit test: not-ready yields `RejectedNotReady` and does not send.
-- Unit test: direct accept upserts endpoint only after validation and sends.
+- Unit test: direct accept upserts endpoint only after validation and sends response.
-- Unit test: relayed accept does not read/use callback endpoint and uses relay routing.
+- Unit test: relayed accept does not read/use callback endpoint.
+- Unit test: successful accept deletes pending.
+- Unit test: send failure keeps pending.

 ---

-## Chunk 4 — Outbound observability: make sends observable for simulator + diagnostics
+## Chunk 4 — Dev-mode outbound message tap: make outgoing network messages observable to the simulator

-Intent: Provide a first-class, app-layer signal for outbound sends so the simulator can correlate and advance state.
+Intent: Allow the simulator to observe outbound messages so it can emulate other peers and validate protocol behavior, while guaranteeing that production builds do not expose sensitive payloads.

 Deliverables:

 - Introduce an outbound send observer port/event stream.

 - Instrument at a choke point:
-  - preferred: inside `INetworkSender`
+  - preferred: inside the final network send executor (after route selection).
-  - fallback: inside `MessageService`
+  - fallback: inside `MessageService`.

-- Observer gating:
+- Observer gating (must be explicit and tested):
-  - The observer is enabled only when a debug/simulator config flag is on; it is off by default.
+  - Enabled only when a development/simulator config flag is on.
-  - When enabled, the observer emits the full outbound message payload so the simulator can emulate other peers.
-    - The payload should be provided as raw bytes (or a strongly-typed envelope) without logging.
-    - The observer implementation must not assume payloads are safe to render in UI.
+  - Disabled by default.
+  - When enabled:
+    - emit a structured event with:
+      - destination peer id
+      - transport path used (direct vs relay)
+      - raw bytes payload (no logging)
+      - a safe-to-display summary string that contains no secrets (optional)
-  - When disabled, no observer events are emitted.
+  - When disabled:
+    - emit nothing.

+- Simulator usage requirement:
+  - the simulator must be able to subscribe and treat outbound events as “wire traffic” to other simulated peers.

 Required tests:

-- Unit test: when the observer is enabled, acceptance triggers exactly one observer notification and includes the outbound payload.
+- Unit test: observer disabled emits nothing.
-- Unit test: when the observer is disabled, acceptance triggers no observer notifications.
+- Unit test: observer enabled emits one event with correct payload bytes.

 ---

-## Chunk 5 — WPF UI wiring: `AcceptHandshakeCommand` uses application orchestration + displays results
+## Chunk 5 — WPF acceptance UX: approve pending handshake via application orchestration and show results

-Intent: Make the UI drive the real accept-and-send use case.
+Intent: Ensure the WPF UI does not bypass application orchestration and that acceptance behavior is testable.

 Deliverables:

 - Update `PendingHandshakesMenuViewModel.AcceptHandshakeCommand` to call `IMediator.Send(new ApprovePendingSessionCommand(...))`.

 - Update the WPF-facing item model to show:
   - accepted/rejected status
-  - send path used (`SendResult.Path`)
+  - send path used (direct vs relay)
-  - (when available) relay indicator
+  - `request_correlation_id`
+  - expiry status

+Deletion point (required):

+- After the new orchestration call is wired, **DELETE** the WPF-side acceptance TODO path that reads `IPendingSessionRepository` directly and locally removes items without sending.

 Required tests:

-- ViewModel test: accept calls the app entry point and removes item on `Accepted`.
+- ViewModel test: approve sends command and updates item state based on typed result.

 ---

-## Chunk 6 — Relay UX + local resolution: show relay details without protocol changes
+## Chunk 6 — Relay UX + local resolution: show relay path as a transport property (no protocol changes)

-Intent: Keep relay strictly as a transport-path indicator while making it visible in UX.
+Intent: Keep relay strictly as a transport-path indicator while making it visible in UX and simulator.

 Deliverables: